uw-biorobotics/controlDesigner447/README.md

 # Introduction to ECE447 Control Design Search Tools   (11-Apr-2025)

 These tools support design of control systems for your plant.
-By using simulation and exhaustive search, performance can be computed without simplifying assumptions such as dominant pole pairs.
+By using simulation and exhaustive search, performance can be computed and a good controller found without simplifying assumptions such as dominant pole pairs.

 There are two main files:  `userSetupTemplate.py` and `controlDesign447.py`.